-&lt;sup>1 Energy Resource Interconnection Service shall mean an Interconnection Service that allows the Interconnection Customer to connect its Generating Facility to the Transmission Provider's Transmission System to be eligible to deliver the Generating Facility's electric output using the existing firm or non-firm capacity of the Transmission Provider's Transmission System on an as available basis.
-Energy Resource Interconnection Service in and of itself does not convey transmission service
+2 Energy Resource Interconnection Service shall mean an Interconnection Service that allows the Interconnection Customer to connect its GF to the Transmission Provider's Transmission System to be eligible to deliver the GF's electric output using the existing firm or non-firm capacity of the Transmission Provider's Transmission System on an as available basis.
+ERIS in and of itself does not convey transmission service

-&lt;sup>2 Network Resource Interconnection Service shall mean an Interconnection Service that allows the Interconnection Customer to integrate its Large Generating Facility with the Transmission Provider's Transmission System (1) in a manner comparable to that in which the Transmission Provider integrates its generating facilities to serve native load customers; or (2) in an RTO or ISO with market based congestion management, in the same manner as all other Network Resources.
-Network Resource Interconnection Service in and of itself does not convey transmission service.
+3 Network Resource Interconnection Service shall mean an Interconnection Service that allows the Interconnection Customer to integrate its Large GF with the Transmission Provider's Transmission System (1) in a manner comparable to that in which the Transmission Provider integrates its generating facilities to serve native load customers; or (2) in an RTO or ISO with market based congestion management, in the same manner as all other Network Resources.
+NRIS in and of itself does not convey transmission service.

-took into account a Tri-State 30 MW generation facility proposed for the San Luis Valley.
+are already approved and planned by PSCo to be in service by the summer of 2016.
+The study took into account a TSGT 30 MW generation facility proposed for the SLV.
 This Feasibility Study considered three scenarios:

-Scenario #1) 2016 Heavy Summer = 140 MW total load in SLV, existing SLV PV generation at 85% of the name plate rating, and the proposed GI-20014-11 plant at 50 MW,
+Scenario #1) 2016 Heavy Summer with 140 MW total load in the SLV, existing SLV PV generation at 85% of the name plate rating, and the proposed GI-2014-11 plant at 50 MW,

-Scenario #2) 2016 Light Spring - 45 MW total load in SLV, existing SLV PV generation at 85% of the name plate rating, and the proposed GI-2014-11plant at 50 MW and
+Scenario #2) 2016 Light Spring with 45 MW total load in the SLV, existing SLV PV generation at 85% of the name plate rating, and the proposed GI-2014-11 plant at 50 MW and

-Scenario #3) 2016 Light Spring Sensitivity Study (Scenario #2 with 30 MW of generation included in Tri-State's queue for the San Luis Valley).
-Since the San Luis Valley substation is jointly owned by PSCO and Tri-State, PSCO is required to consider Tri-State's queue in all of the generation interconnection studies.
+Scenario #3) 2016 Light Spring Sensitivity Study - starting with Scenario #2 include 30 MW of generation in TSGT's queue for the SLV.
+Since the SLV substation is jointly owned by PSCo and TSGT, PSCo is required to consider TSGT's queue in all of the generation interconnection studies.

-Based on the Feasibility Study results, it is concluded that the 50 MW rated output of the GI-2014-11 interconnection does not qualify for Network Resource Interconnection Service (NRIS), but some level of Energy Resource Interconnection Service (ERIS) can be injected on a non-firm, as-available basis without requiring any Network Upgrades for Delivery.
+Based on the Feasibility Study results, it is concluded that the 50 MW rated output of the GI-2014-11 interconnection does not qualify for NRIS; however, some level of ERIS may be injected on a non-firm, as-available basis without requiring any Network Upgrades for Delivery.

 The feasibility study was conducted and it was determined that no new contingency overloads or voltage constraints were observed for Scenario #1 (2016 Heavy Summer) for system intact or outage conditions.
 No new voltage violations were observed for Scenario #2 (2016 Light Spring).
-A single contingency overload was observed - a contingency overload of the Sargent-San Luis Valley 115 kV line (rated at 100 MVA).
+A single contingency overload was observed - a contingency overload of the Sargent-SLV 115 kV line (rated at 100 MVA).
 See Table 1 below.